Andrew Carey was hired in 2010 to start the Huntingdon men's lacrosse program. The program began competition in 2012 and has been growing each season.

 The Hawks won the first game of their inaugural season and finished the season with a 5-10 record.
 Huntingdon posted a 7-8 record in 2013, with three losses decided by one goal.

-As an assistant coach with the Pride, Carey was responsible for a variety of tasks, including coaching in both a game and practice setting, preparation of individual practices, fund raising and promotion of the lacrosse program and the recruitment of student-athletes.
+Before Huntingdon, Carey spent two seasons as an assistant coach at Greensboro College.
+Carey was responsible for a variety of tasks, including coaching in both a game and practice setting, preparation of individual practices, fund raising and promotion of the lacrosse program and the recruitment of student-athletes.